-There are a lot of people asking me what knife works best for me and I always try to answer without pointing them in a certain direction.
+There are a lot of people asking me what knife works best for me and I always try to answer without pointing them in a specific direction.
 As we differ physically and we have specific needs, buying a knife shouldn’t become a universal task, but rather a personal experience.
-To help people figure out what would work best for them, I decided to list a few of my tips that I follow to the letter when buying a knife.
+To help people figure out what would work best for them, I decided to list a few of my tips.
+I follow these to the letter when buying a knife.

 Ask yourself these questions before buying a knife:

 Just like with any other purchase, staying within a budget becomes difficult when you have a lot of choices.
 We tend to go for the best of the best and our knife purchase may end up affecting our monthly budget.
 Although I agree that one should always buy quality when it comes to knives, the hardest part is to get something you can afford.
 There are knives at every price, regardless if you plan to use them for wilderness survival or urban exploring.

 Not to mention that if you go over your budget and spend a lot of money when buying a knife, you will not have the heart to use it as a tool when needed.
 Some people treat their knives like trophies because they won’t be able to replace them if they break.
 Don’t follow this path and stay within your budget when buying a knife for your survival needs.